 Back in 2011, ZSL teamed up with luxury department store, Selfridges and created ‘Project Ocean’ as a way in which we could make a positive difference by changing consumer buying habits and engaging people in the plight of our oceans.
 The information around marine conservation hasn't always been clear or accessible, so with the help of Selfridges, we set to work on communicating why and how we should protect our ocean ecosystems in a constructive and compelling way.

-As part of Project Ocean, we created a global movement for marine protection through establishing the Marine Reserves Coalition (MRC).
+As part of Project Ocean, we created a global movement for marine protection through establishing the Marine Reserves Coalition (MRC), now Great British Oceans.
 Since then, Selfridges has funded a full time coordinator for the Coalition which brings together leading conservation organisations; ZSL, Greenpeace UK, the Marine Conservation Society, the Pew Charitable Trusts and the Blue Marine Foundation.

 In its first year Project Ocean reached over 20 million people and raised enough funding to create the 50 hectare community-managed Selfridges Marine Reserve in the Philippines, which Selfridges continues to support.